Lothlorien (co-op): Structural Layout

 Lothlorien consists of two adjacent houses: North House at 2405 Prospect Street, and South House at 2415 Prospect Street.
 The two houses surround a common courtyard area and share a communal kitchen and dining room in the South House.
 There is a tree house, and in 2010, Lothlorien was the first co-op house to install photovoltaic solar panels.

 Killing of 'Bibi' Lee

-In 1984, Roberta 'Bibi' Lee, a former Lothlorien disappeared while jogging in Oakland hills with two Lothloriens, one of whom was her boyfriend Bradley Page.
-At this time Bibi and Page were undergoing a stressful period in their relationship.
-During the jog, Bibi separated from the two Lothloriens and never arrived at the end point.
-The two walked back to the parking lot, but could not find her.
-Alone, Bibi's boyfriend drove along path to look for her, coming back approximately twenty minutes later.
-Even though they were unable to find her the two drove back to the house.
-Later that day Page and several housemates went on a pre-planned to the Exploratorium in San Francisco.
-He reported her missing the next day.
+In 1984, Roberta 'Bibi' Lee, a former Lothlorien, disappeared while jogging in Oakland hills with two Lothloriens, one of whom was her boyfriend, Bradley Page.
+At this time Lee and Page were undergoing a stressful period in their relationship.
+During the jog, Lee separated from the other two Lothloriens but never arrived at the end point.
+The two walked back to the parking lot but could not find her.
+Alone, Page drove along the jogging path to look for Lee, coming back approximately twenty minutes later.
+Even though they were unable to find her, Page and the other Lothlorien drove back to the house.
+Later that day, Page and several housemates went on a pre-planned to the Exploratorium in San Francisco.
+He reported Lee missing the next day.